 Script for mass cloning docker images into self-hosted registry

 This article describes how to clone a large number of docker images into a private registry.
-All tags for each image in your list will be cloned.
+All tags for each image in the list will be cloned.
 The ability to filter tags by a regular expression will be added.

 #Docker#Homelab